 We followed the branding guidelines and toolkit, taking the wires and applying color.
 We collaborated with the client's product manager on things that did not meet their guidelines entirely but helped create a stronger visual hierarchy.

-We wrote functional spec based on final visual design and usability testing.
+We wrote functional specs based on final visual design and usability testing.
 We took great care to leave them generic enough that that could be interpreted in more than one way should we uncover more technical feasibility issues during the build (we always do).

-I created an HTML prototype that the developers could use for their implementation.
+We developed an HTML prototype that the developers could use for their implementation.
 Once it was coded, I worked closely with the developers ensuring the design not only met the functional specs, but had the intended outcome of the redesign, and met all accessibility standards.

 The process could have been made better if there was more collaboration between the parties in charge of doing heuristic analysis and the design team at Affinity.